michaelbaudino/addic7ed-ruby/README.md

 ### Changelog

-* 0.2.0: Add Rubinius support (also, quite a large code refactoring)
+* 0.2.0: Add Rubinius support (also, quite a largea code refactoring)
 * 0.1.9: Fix the scraper because of a modification on Addic7ed website
 * 0.1.8: Added priority to subtitles uploaded by Addic7ed staff
 * 0.1.7: Fixed a bug when a subtitle had multiple revisions on Addic7ed.com